 Inspired by a variety of influences, The Royal Tenenbaums includes themes of a dysfunctional family alongside failure and redemption following the lives of three gifted siblings.

-Filmed in New York City, the creators strived to distinguish each frame from the city’s recognizable skyline.
+Filmed in New York City, the creators strived to distinguish each frame from the city’s recognisable skyline.
 Featuring fashions and sets combining styles from different eras, it offers an eclectic mix-match of calming soft tones.
 Cool blues and greens dance alongside rich browns, oranges, and yellows with delicate shades of pink scattered in between.